The Journey (So Far)

 Next up we have the late Dr. Albert Bartlett and his well-known lecture Arithmetic, Population & Energy that explained how the exponential function affects us.
 Quotations from his talk include, “The greatest shortcoming of the human race is our inability to understand the exponential function”, and, “Sustainable growth is an oxymoron”.
 Regarding resource and environmental limits, he put these issues in the context of population growth.
 It is not the absolute quantity of a resource that matters, it is the quantity of that resource per head of population.
 And if the world’s population is growing exponentially then all our efforts to turn things around are likely to be confounded.

-The next stage in my learning, a stage that is very much a work in progress, was a realization that we are not going to receive effective leadership from secular institutions.
-In spite of all the well-researched reports from well-funded organizations such as the IPCC (Intergovernmental Panel on Climate Change) we continue to consume the Earth’s resources without constraint, and we continue to fill the environment with our waste products, particularly CO2, as can be seen from the following chart.
+The final stage in this journey is very much a work in progress.
+It is a realization that we are not going to receive effective leadership from secular institutions.
+In spite of all the well-researched reports from well-funded organizations such as the IPCC (Intergovernmental Panel on Climate Change) we continue to consume the Earth’s resources without constraint, and we continue to fill the environment with our waste products, particularly CO2.
 Even the COVID-19 pandemic has not changed this trajectory significantly.